House of Babenberg: Popponids

-Like the French royal Capetian dynasty, the Elder Babenbergs descended from the Robertians.
-The earliest known Babenberg count Poppo was first mentioned as a ruler in the Gau of Grabfeld, a historic region in northeastern Franconia bordering on Thuringia, in 819 AD.
-He may be a descendant of the Robertian count Cancor of Hesbaye.
+Like the French royal Capetian dynasty, the Elder Babenbergs likely descended from the Robertians.
+The earliest known Babenberg, Count Poppo I of Grapfeld, was first mentioned in 819 as a ruler in the gau of Grabfeld, a historic region in northeastern Franconia bordering on Thuringia.
+He may have been a descendant of the Robertian Count Cancor of Hesbaye.

 One of Poppo's sons, Henry, served as princeps militiae under King Louis the Younger and was sometimes called margrave (marchio) and duke (dux) in Franconia under King Charles the Fat of East Francia.
 He was killed fighting against the Vikings during the Siege of Paris in 886.
 Another son, Poppo II, was margrave in Thuringia from 880 to 892, when he was deposed by King Charles' successor Arnulf of Carinthia.
 The Popponids had been favoured by Charles the Fat, but Arnulf reversed this policy in favour of rivalling Conrad the Elder, a member of the Conradine dynasty from the Lahngau in Rhenish Franconia and relative of Arnulf's consort Ota.